 Trans qathet was formed in May 2021 through funding from TransCareBC and Lift Community Services.
 We work to create visibility and safety for trans and gender diverse individuals in the qathet regional district.

 Laurance (he/him) is a settler living on Texada Island where he has been working on growing a garden and a community.
-He is also an artist and gentle activist who is honoured to be collaboratively building the Trans qathet program with Zeke, Jess, and Annabelle.
+He is also an artist and gentle activist who is honoured to be collaboratively building the Trans qathet program.
 Laurance graduated from Emily Carr University in New Media and Sound Arts, and currently works and volunteers at a number of jobs and organizations, including the qathet Art Centre, the Van Anda Fire Department, TACT, and ongoing collaborations with both local and Vancouver artists.